S-0963

 ● Pending

-South Carolina S 963 — Consumer Protections in Interactions with Artificial Intelligence Systems Act (adding Chapter 31 to Title 37)
+South Carolina S. 963 — Consumer Protections in Interactions with Artificial Intelligence Systems Act

-Establishes the Consumer Protections in Interactions with Artificial Intelligence Systems Act, prohibiting algorithmic discrimination arising from the use of high-risk AI systems that make or substantially factor into consequential decisions (employment, housing, credit, insurance, healthcare, education, legal services, and government services).
-Developers must provide deployers with documentation covering intended uses, training data summaries, bias evaluation results, and data governance measures, and must publicly disclose the types of high-risk AI systems they offer and their risk management approaches.
-Deployers must implement a risk management program, complete annual impact assessments, notify consumers before consequential AI-driven decisions, provide adverse-decision explanations and appeal opportunities, and report discovered algorithmic discrimination to the Attorney General within 90 days.
-Enforcement is exclusively by the Attorney General as unfair trade practices; no private right of action is created.
-A small deployer exemption applies to deployers with fewer than 50 employees who do not use their own data to train the system.
+Establishes obligations for developers and deployers of high-risk AI systems used to make or substantially factor into consequential decisions affecting South Carolina consumers in areas such as employment, housing, credit, healthcare, insurance, education, and legal services.
+Requires developers to provide deployers with documentation on intended uses, training data, bias testing, and discrimination risks, and to publish a public summary of their high-risk AI systems.
+Deployers must implement a risk management program, complete annual impact assessments, notify consumers before and after adverse AI-driven decisions, and report discovered algorithmic discrimination to the Attorney General within 90 days.
+Also requires disclosure to consumers when they interact with any AI system.
+Enforcement is exclusively by the Attorney General; violations are treated as unfair trade practices.
+No private right of action is created.
+Small deployers (fewer than 50 employees who do not train the AI with their own data) are exempt from certain obligations if they pass through developer impact assessments to consumers.

 Summary

-Establishes the Consumer Protections in Interactions with Artificial Intelligence Systems Act, prohibiting algorithmic discrimination arising from the use of high-risk AI systems that make or substantially factor into consequential decisions (employment, housing, credit, insurance, healthcare, education, legal services, and government services).
-Developers must provide deployers with documentation covering intended uses, training data summaries, bias evaluation results, and data governance measures, and must publicly disclose the types of high-risk AI systems they offer and their risk management approaches.
-Deployers must implement a risk management program, complete annual impact assessments, notify consumers before consequential AI-driven decisions, provide adverse-decision explanations and appeal opportunities, and report discovered algorithmic discrimination to the Attorney General within 90 days.
-Enforcement is exclusively by the Attorney General as unfair trade practices; no private right of action is created.
-A small deployer exemption applies to deployers with fewer than 50 employees who do not use their own data to train the system.
+Establishes obligations for developers and deployers of high-risk AI systems used to make or substantially factor into consequential decisions affecting South Carolina consumers in areas such as employment, housing, credit, healthcare, insurance, education, and legal services.
+Requires developers to provide deployers with documentation on intended uses, training data, bias testing, and discrimination risks, and to publish a public summary of their high-risk AI systems.
+Deployers must implement a risk management program, complete annual impact assessments, notify consumers before and after adverse AI-driven decisions, and report discovered algorithmic discrimination to the Attorney General within 90 days.
+Also requires disclosure to consumers when they interact with any AI system.
+Enforcement is exclusively by the Attorney General; violations are treated as unfair trade practices.
+No private right of action is created.
+Small deployers (fewer than 50 employees who do not train the AI with their own data) are exempt from certain obligations if they pass through developer impact assessments to consumers.

 Enforcement & Penalties